Joel-Mercier/portfolio/README.md

 # joelmercier.io

 My personal portfolio built with Jekyll.
 All the tasks are automated with Gulp.
-Styles are done with Sass. jQuery is used to interact with the DOM and Barba.js handles the PJAX navigation on the site.
+Styles are done with Sass.
+Barba.js handles the PJAX navigation on the site.

 You can see it live [here](https://joelmercier.io)